-- 19.1 Within 1 -2 hours of the death, senior professionals attending the child at the end of his/her life should consult with each other to determine whether the death meets the criteria for a Joint Agency Response (JAR). - 19.2 A JAR should be triggered if a child's death; - is or could be due to external causes: - is sudden and there is no immediately apparent cause (including SUDI/C); - occurs in custody, or where the child was detained under the Mental Health Act; - where the initial circumstances raise any suspicions that the death may not have been natural: or - in the case of a stillbirth where no healthcare professional was in attendance. - 19.3 A JAR should also be triggered if such children are brought to hospital near death, are successfully resuscitated but are expected to die in the following days.
-In such circumstances the JAR should be considered at the point of presentation and not at the moment of death. - 19.4 The Designated Doctor for Child Deaths has responsibility for ensuring a JAR team is formed in response to each death that meets the criteria and that the JAR process is carried out by them.
-A team must be formed as soon as possible and within 4 hours of the death occurring. - 19.5 The Joint Agency Response team will have a standing core membership of: - an on-call Consultant Paediatrician and if there has been prior involvement of Social Care or abuse or neglect are suspected to be a factor in the death:
+- 19.1 Within 1 -2 hours of the death, senior professionals attending the child at the end of his/her life should consult with each other to determine whether the death meets the criteria for a Joint Agency Response (JAR). - 19.2 A JAR should be triggered if a child's death; - is or could be due to external causes; - is sudden and there is no immediately apparent cause (including SUDI/C); - occurs in custody, or where the child was detained under the Mental Health Act; - where the initial circumstances raise any suspicions that the death may not have been natural; or - in the case of a stillbirth where no healthcare professional was in attendance. - 19.3 A JAR should also be triggered if such children are brought to hospital near death, are successfully resuscitated but are expected to die in the following days.
+In such circumstances the JAR should be considered at the point of presentation and not at the moment of death. - 19.4 The Designated Doctor for Child Deaths has responsibility for ensuring a JAR team is formed in response to each death that meets the criteria and that the and if there has been prior involvement of Social Care or abuse or neglect are suspected to be a factor in the death: